anotherhadi/nixy/docs/src/README_template.md

 **Nixy** is a **Hyprland** NixOS configuration with **home-manager**, **secrets**, and **custom theming** all in one place.
 It's a simple way to manage your system configuration and dotfiles.

-*Key points:*
+I'm Hadi, a french developer, student in infosec, enthusiastic about nix, golang & blockchains.
+This is my own, **keyboard-centric**, and **minimalistic** NixOS configuration.
+I enable vim-like keybindings everywhere I can, and I use a lot of custom scripts to make my life easier.

+**Nixy key points:**

-- Hyprecosystem first (Hyprland, hyprlock, hyprpanel, hypridle, ...)
+- Hyprecosystem first (hyprland, hyprlock, hyprpanel, hypridle, ...)
 - Stylix/base16 themes
+- Vim-like keybindings everywhere (hyprland, qutebrowser, nvim, ...)

 ## Table of Content